Inheritance Welfare Liberals — The Effluent of Generational Wealth and Privilege

 As is the case with Liberty earned versus Liberty inherited, a dollar earned and a dollar inherited are both dollars, but a dollar earned has a very different value to its holder than a dollar inherited.

 Among the most influential in each generation are its wealthy.
 This would include the creators of wealth, but mostly it’s those in succeeding generations who inherited their wealth and its commensurate privilege.
 They are from “families of means,” not fortune-builders but fortune-spenders, disconnected from the challenges and difficulties most often associated with wealth creation.
+And, the height of “white privilege” hypocrisy today is the fact white millennials support socialism for the masses.

 I’ve written at length about notable politicians who were what I call “inheritance welfare liberals” — those who inherited their wealth and, by extension, the opportunity and class standing it provided.
 They are beneficiaries of generational privilege, dependent on financial inheritance and no longer embodying the essential spirit of the self-reliance that created that wealth — the self-reliance that forms the core of American Liberty.
 The resulting “dependence ethos” is virtually indistinguishable from the dependence ethos of those who have been generationally inculcated with the belief that they’re dependent upon welfare handouts from the state.